Medicago orbicularis

 Medicago orbicularis is a plant species found throughout the Mediterranean basin and along the European Black Sea coast.
 It forms a symbiotic relationship with the bacterium Sinorhizobium medicae, which is capable of nitrogen fixation.
 Common names include blackdisk medick, button clover, button medick, and round-fruited medick.

+Uses

+The seed pods are edible and are foraged between March and May in Israel (Palestine).